codegowhere/react-inject-env/README.md

 react-inject-env-sample-v2
 ```

-## Other versions
+## index.html

-If you need to modify environment variables in the `index.html` file, you need to use the `inject` and `build` method documented in v1.0.
+If you need to modify environment variables in the `index.html` file, you cannot use the method described above.
+You will have to follow the [v1.0 guide here](./docs/v1.md).

-### v1.0

-v1.0 documentation can be found here

 ## Information